bipul-datascience/-Descriptive-statistics/README.md

 Print the top 5 teams which has the highest Winning percentage

-6. Group teams based on their “Best position” and print the sum of their points for all positions (10 points)
+6. Group teams based on their “Best position” and print the sum of their points for all positions

 Eg: Best Position     Points